 Electromagnetic fields (EMF)

-All uses of radio spectrum generate electromagnetic fields (EMF) and there are internationally agreed guidelines published by the International Commission for Non-Ionising Radiation Protection (ICNIRP) to help ensure services operate in a way that will not adversely affect health.
-These guidelines include limits on EMF exposure for the protection of the general public.
-We refer to these limits as the “ICNIRP general public limits”.
+All uses of radio spectrum generate electromagnetic fields (EMF) and there are internationally agreed guidelines to help ensure services operate in a way that will not adversely affect health.
+These guidelines are published by the International Commission for Non-Ionizing Radiation Protection (ICNIRP) and include limits on EMF exposure for the protection of the general public.
+We refer to these limits as the “general public EMF limits”.

 How to comply with new EMF rules

-Please visit one of the following pages for more information on Ofcom’s proposed EMF rules:
+Please visit one of the following pages for more information on Ofcom’s EMF rules: